abhinand5/tamil-llama/README.md

 ## License

-This project is licensed under the GNU GPT v3.0 license - see the [LICENSE.md](LICENSE) file for details.
+This project is licensed under the GNU GPL v3.0 license - see the [LICENSE.md](LICENSE) file for details.

 ## Citation